harshitagarwal26/harshitagarwal26.github.io/_projects/00mrgcn.md

 ---
 name: Siamese Networks for One-shot Image Recognition
-tools: [Tensorflow, Keras, GCN]
+tools: [Tensorflow, Python]
 image: /assets/img/mrgcn0.jpg
-description: I propose a semi-supervised deep learning framework to detect key actors by classifying underground forum users into different groups based on their activity patterns.
+description: Developed and implemented deep learning models to address the one-shot image recognition problem using the omniglot dataset.
 ---
 # Siamese Networks for One-Shot Image Recognition
-##### Supervisor: <a href = "https://www.bits-pilani.ac.in/pilani/vintiagarwal/profile"> Dr. Vinti Agarwal</a>
+##### Supervisor: <a href = "https://universe.bits-pilani.ac.in/pilani/surekha/Profile"> Dr. Surekha Bhanot</a>

 <br>
-Cybercriminals who interact extensively on underground forums, often, exchange illegal commodities and indulge in discussions on unwarranted topics.
-To facilitate the disruption of these highly proficient criminals, we propose a deep learning based multi-relational graph convolutional network approach to analyse the underground forum and identify key actors.
+One-shot image recognition can be useful for signature verification, enabling accurate authentication by comparing a new signature to just a single reference signature on file.
+To facilitate this, we propose a deep learning based one-shot image recognition model trained on Omniglot dataset.

-{% include elements/figure.html image="/assets/img/mrgcn.png" caption="Overall architecture of KAD-mRGCN framework" %}
+{% include elements/figure.html image="/assets/img/snn.png" caption="Overall architecture of Siamese Neural Networks" %}

   We demonstrate the effectiveness of the proposed model on a neo-nazi underground forum, IronMarch. </p>
   We first modeled the hackforum into a homogeneous graph of users, where the multiple edges between users are captured based on their involvement in private conversations, group discussions and other miscellaneous activities.